ionenwks/iwdevtools/README.rst

 + `repo-cd`_ facilitates navigating Gentoo repos' directories with some perks
 + `eoldnew`_ emerges the previous version then newest, useful with `qa-cmp`_
 + `scrub-patch`_ removes dirt from patches and may suggest improvements
-+ `find-unresolved`_ helps find missing libraries on a stripped embedded ROOT
++ `find-unresolved`_ helps find missing libraries on a stripped embedded system

 - `atomf.bashlib`_ provides various pure-bash accurate atom splitting functions
 - ``atomf`` is also provided as a simple command to use the above